Auto popup surveys – everything you need to know to collect more feedback

 Collecting product feedback for a tech product

 This tech firm is using a simple two-step popup survey to gather user feedback in the form of a star rating, followed up with a free text field which allows their users to offer specific reasons for the score they have given, allowing the company to identify not only the popularity of the application but the specific likes and dislikes of the userbase.
+Also, they’ve been collecting feedback on their documentation quality with embedded surveys.

 Segmenting visitor inquiries for a marketing publication